Strategic listening and consumer insight – Small business market research

 There were two priests who both wanted to know if it was permissible to smoke and pray at the same time.
 So they wrote to the Pope for a definitive answer.
 One priest phrased the question in this manner: ‘Is it permissible to smoke while praying?’ and was told it is not, since prayer should be the focus of one’s whole attention.
 The other priest asked “Is it permissible to pray while smoking” and was told that it is, since it is always permissible to pray.”

 Chances are, if you’re writing your own questionnaire, you’re not being as clear as you should be.
+And clarity is one of the cornerstones of building an iconic brand.

 The fourth problem arises when you ask good questions of the wrong people.